arborchat/arborchat/index.md

 If you'd like to keep up with what's going on in Arbor or to help us build it, you can:

 - Come to our weekly Sync meeting!
-We meet every Thursday (except some US holidays) at 7pm (Eastern US Time) on [nixnet.xyz/mumble](https://nixnet.xyz/mumble).
+We meet every other Thursday (except some US holidays) at 7pm (Eastern US Time) on [big blue button](https://meet.nixnet.services/b/chr-mdt-z3m).
 We get together to talk about project status and to give people a chance to ask questions.
 We're always happy to chat with new people!
+Check our mailing list to see whether it's an on or off week.

 - Join our [mailing list](https://lists.sr.ht/~whereswaldon/arbor-dev)
   - When you click "Subscribe," it will open an email client with a new message.
 Send literally *anything* to that email address and you'll be subscribed to the mailing list.